Knowledge Portal | Metasearch (EDS)

 Printed Books | eBooks | eJournals | Database contents

-Direct search for printed journals & eJournals.
+Direct search for printed journals and eJournals.

 Journals | Publication Finder (EDS)

-Publication Finder interface tutorial & Video-Tutorial
+Publication Finder interface tutorial and Video-Tutorial

 Title search is selected by default.
 If required, switch to e.g. ISXN (ISSN/ISBN).
 Read more under "New Features" in the Publication Finder-FAQ

 For some Knowledge Portal accesses, the EZproxy identifier is automatically activated.
-If the automatic forwarding does not work in the university network and an error message of the proxy appears, please read the EZproxy instructions "Bookmarklet" & "Check connection".
+If the automatic forwarding does not work in the university network and an error message of the proxy appears, please feel free to contact the library team or read the EZproxy instructions "Bookmarklet" and "Check connection" in ZU|niverse.

 General instructions for use